 Feucht et al. (2018) reported that 63 adults (29 males, 34 females) bred in RU2 in 2018, representing a 12% decline from 2017, and the first decrease in nine years.
 Western snowy plovers nested on 13 beaches (12 in Humboldt Co. and one in Mendocino Co.), with chicks hatching at ten locations and juveniles fledging from eight.
 They found nests on two sites (Elk River Spit and McNutt Gulch) for the first time since regular monitoring began in 2001.
 In total, plovers initiated 75 nests, hatched 80 chicks, and fledged 48 juveniles.
 Plover reproductive success was 1.66±1.42 fledglings per male, surpassing the recovery objective of 1.0 for the third year in a row (Feucht et al. 2018).
-There were no breeding activities recorded on Eel River gravel bars again in 2018, which makes eight consecutive years.
+There were no breeding activities recorded on Eel River gravel bars in 2018.

 According to Feucht et al. (2019), in 2019, 72 adults (34 males, 38 females) bred in RU2, a 14% increase from 2018.
 Plovers nested on seven beaches (six in Humboldt and one in Mendocino) and fledged chicks at five locations.
 The sites with the most breeding plovers were the South Spit of Humboldt Bay (n=30) and Centerville Beach (n=15).
 The most common cause of nest failure was predation by common raven (Corvus corax) and striped skunk (Mephitis mephitis) (17% of nests).
 Reproductive success was 1.71±1.31 fledglings per male, the highest to date and surpassing the recovery objective of 1.0 for the fourth year in a row (Feucht et al. 2019).
-Again, there was no breeding activity observed on Eel River gravel bars, which now makes nine consecutive years.
+There was no breeding activity observed on Eel River gravel bars in 2019.
+Although comprehensive monitoring did not occur, no nests were located on Eel River gravel bars in 2020 either (McAllister, pers. comm.).